apache/jackrabbit-site/src/site/markdown/status/board-report-2019-09.md

 is not a reference implementation.

 ## Issues:
-There are no issues requiring board attention at this time
+There are no issues requiring board attention at this time.

 ## Activity:
 Apache Jackrabbit Oak receives most attention nowadays.
-All maintenance branches and the unstable development branch are continuously seeing moderate to high activity.
+All maintenance branches and the main development branch are continuously seeing moderate to high activity.

 We made our 8th feature release of Jackrabbit Oak (1.16) end of July.